-this recipe of veg pulao or veg pilaf is asian inspired. long ago i remember visiting a fine dining chinese restaurant in bombay. this restaurant served authentic chinese cuisine and not the indo chinese fare.
+pilaf rice recipe with step by step photos. this delicious recipe of rice pilaf or veg pilaf is asian inspired. long ago i remember visiting a fine dining chinese restaurant in bombay. this restaurant served authentic chinese cuisine and not the indo chinese fare.

 they had served an excellent veg rice. from the taste i could make out, that the rice was not fried rice. the rice was steamed with veggies and had this faint flavor of star anise. i did try making a simple steamed rice without veggies with star anise and it was so good….. that whenever i make a chinese sauce based dish, i always end up making this version of rice and not the chinese fried rice.

-this asian style veg pulao goes very well with any indo chinese sauce based dish like veg manchurian, veg balls in hot garlic sauce, cauliflower manchurian, tofu or paneer manchurian or even chilli paneer. its also good, as it is with some spicy black bean sauce or schezuan sauce.
+this asian style veg pilaf goes very well with any indo chinese sauce based dish like veg manchurian, cauliflower manchurian, tofu or paneer manchurian or even chilli paneer. its also good, as it is with some spicy black bean sauce or schezwan sauce.

-- 1.5 cups basmatic rice or long grained rice, soaked for 30 mins
+- 1 cup basmati rice or long grained rice - soaked for 30 minutes

 - 2 spring onions or scallions, finely chopped

-- 1.5 cups small broccoli or cauliflower florets, blanched in salted water
+- ½ to ¾ cup small broccoli or cauliflower florets (gobi) - blanched in salted water

-- 1 tsp soy sauce or as required
+- 1 teaspoon soy sauce or as required

 - salt as required

-- 8-10 fried or roasted whole cashews or ¼ cup shelled peanuts fried or roasted
+- 8 to 10 fried or roasted whole cashews (kaju) OR ¼ cup shelled peanuts (moongphali) fried or roasted

 - fry till they become fragrant and release their aroma in the oil.